NCI Dictionary of Cancer Terms

 The search textbox has an autosuggest feature.
 When you enter three or more characters, a list of up to 10 suggestions will popup under the textbox.
 Use the arrow keys to move through the suggestions.
 To select a suggestion, hit the enter key.
 Using the escape key closes the listbox and puts you back at the textbox.
 The radio buttons allow you to toggle between having all search items start with or contain the text you entered in the search box.

 stage II ovarian epithelial, fallopian tube, and primary peritoneal cancer (... oh-VAYR-ee-un EH-pih-THEE-lee-ul fuh-LOH-pee-in ...
 PRY-mayr-ee PAYR-ih-toh-NEE-ul KAN-ser)

-Cancer is found in one or both ovaries or fallopian tubes and has spread into other areas of the pelvis, or is primary peritoneal cancer.
+Cancer is found in one or both ovaries or fallopian tubes and has spread into other areas of the pelvis, or primary peritoneal cancer is found within the pelvis.
 Stage II is divided into stages IIA and IIB.
 In stage IIA, cancer has spread from where it first formed to the uterus and/or the fallopian tubes and/or the ovaries.
-In stage IIB, cancer has spread from the ovary or fallopian tube to tissue that lines the peritoneal cavity (the body cavity that contains most of the organs in the abdomen).
+In stage IIB, cancer has spread from the ovary or fallopian tube to organs in the peritoneal cavity (the body cavity that contains most of the organs in the abdomen).